skippyr/skippyr/README.md

 ## ❡ About

-Howdy, dragon partners!
+Hello, fellow dragon!

-I am undergraduate software engineer from Brazil who is interrested in dragons, software design and human-computer interactions.
+I am undergraduate software engineer from Brazil who is interested in dragons and software development.

-I have been developing some open-source projects since 2023, most of them consisting of themes, libraries and applications, usually related to the terminal, desktop or the web.
+I have been developing some open-source projects since 2023.
+Most of them are themes, libraries and applications, usually related to the terminal.

-Take a look into my projects: you may end up finding something you like.
+If you consider to take a look at them, you might end up finding something you like.

 ## ❡ Contact